olegMelnichuk/HomeStats-Service/README.md

 ```

 ### Prerequisites
-To create the service in OS i have used systremctl utility with help of next article:
+To create the service in OS I have used systremctl utility with help of next article:
 * [Making Node.js service always alive on Ubuntu Server](https://hackernoon.com/making-node-js-service-always-alive-on-ubuntu-server-e20c9c0808e4)

 ## Contributing